Noor Bukhari

-Noor Bukhari (Punjabi, نُور بُخاری; born July 3, 1977) is a Pakistani former actress, director, model and television host.
-She featured in several TV shows, films and commercials.
-During her film career, she appeared in 44 Urdu Films and 20 Punjabi Films.
+Noor Bukhari (Punjabi, نُور بُخاری; born 3 July 1982) is a Pakistani former actress, director, model and television host.
+She has featured in several TV shows, films and commercials.
+During her film career, she appeared in 44 Urdu films and 20 Punjabi films.

 Career

 Noor began acting as a child in Pakistani films in the mid-1990s.
 She started out with films such as: Pyar karan toh nai darna (1992), Uroosa (1993) and Jannat (1993).
-Then she started her career as a lead heroine in films like Jan Jan Pakistan (1999), Mujhe Chand Chahye (2000) along with Shah Shahid, Reema Khan, Javed Sheikh, Barbara Ali, and Atiqa Odho.
+Then she started her career as a lead heroine in films like Jan Jan Pakistan (1999), Mujhe Chand Chahye (2000) along with Shaan Shahid, Reema Khan, Javed Sheikh, Babar Ali, and Atiqa Odho.